awsdocs/aws-iot-docs/developerguide/iot-moisture-raspi-setup.md

 Save the file to a place you can find it\.
 Run `moistureSensor.py` from the command line with the following parameters:

 endpoint
 Your custom AWS IoT endpoint\.
-For more information, see [Device Shadow RESTful API](device-shadow-rest-api.md)\.
+For more information, see [Device shadow RESTful API](device-shadow-rest-api.md)\.

 rootCA
 The full path the your AWS IoT root CA certificate\.